0xskar/python/README.md

 Collection of my python scripts from newest to oldest

+### Yoga Tracker (100 days 37)

+Simple script that needs to be polished.
+Using Pixe.la API and json to post and put and create graphs to track habits.

 ### Stock Trader News Alert (100 days 36)

 Uses alphavantage and newsapi.org APIs to check a stock.
 Calculates if stock has fallen or risen more than 5% between two closes then can be setup to send you a SMS or email with 3 of the latest relevant news stories to the stock ticker.